tispratik/ruby_beautifier/README.md

 # RubyBeautifier

 This gem is for beautifiying ruby code.
-It uses tradional regular expression parsing.
+It uses tradional regular expression parsing and is only intended to fix very common spacing issues.

 ## Installation